ohpinamake

 ohpinamake Application

-The application form has only two questions, but they are important ones to ensure the jurors can understand well how your work activates the principals and intention of the award of this award.
+The application form has only two questions, but they are important ones to ensure that the jurors can fully understand how your work activates the principles and intention of this award.

 What is your relationship to community?